Gaius Iulius Caesar Augustus Germanicus

 Statue showing probably naked Caligula on his horse Incitatus

-The horse, coming from Spain, was a racehorse.
+The horse was a racehorse.
 Initially, he was called Porcellus, or “Piglet”.
 However, the Emperor changed the name.
 From that time on, the horse was called Incitatus (“Wing-footed”).
 Suetonius writes about it in the Lives of the Caesars.
 According to the Roman writer, the animal had 18 servants who took care of him.
 He lived in a marble stable, walked in a harness decorated with precious stones, and ate from an ivory manger.
 Cassius Dion adds that the horse was fed with “golden barley” (barley mixed with gold flakes).
-There is no information whether such diet suited him.
+There is no information on whether such a diet suited him.

 At the end of 37 CE, witnessing the wedding of Pegas and Orestilla, he took a liking to the bride and took her during the ceremony as his wife.
 Then he left her.
 Caligula was widely accused of promiscuity, incl.
 Suetonius reports that he had sexual relations with all his sisters (including public feasts).